 Botanic Gardens is an important part of Belfast's Victorian heritage and a popular meeting place for residents, students and tourists.

 Botanic Gardens was established in 1828 by the Belfast Botanic and Horticultural Society, in response to public interest in horticulture and botany.
 Originally known as the Belfast Botanic Garden, the site contained exotic tree species and impressive plant collections from the southern hemisphere, many of which can still be seen in the park.
-It's home to the Palm House and the Tropical Ravine.
+Today, the park is popular with residents, students and visitors and

 The Palm House